hankpete/dotfiles/README.md

 # dotfiles
+Hello.

-These are my dotfiles for some things.
+This is where I keep my dotfiles for linux things.
+So far all I have on here is:

-Also just a place for me to mess with git.
+	-i3 config
+	-i3 bar config

+Peace.